Kinky hair: Emancipation and post-Civil War

 After the American Civil War and emancipation, many African-Americans migrated to larger towns or cities, where they were influenced by new styles.
 The photos below show 19th-century women leaders with a variety of styles with natural hair.
 Others straightened their hair to conform to White beauty ideals.
 They wanted to succeed, and to avoid mistreatment including legal and social discrimination.
 Some women, and a smaller number of men, lightened their hair with household bleach.
-A variety of caustic products that contained bleaches, including laundry bleach, designed to be applied to afro-textured hair, were developed in the late 19th and early 20th centuries, as African Americans demanded more fashion options.
+A variety of caustic products that contained bleaches, including laundry bleach, designed to be applied to kinky hair, were developed in the late 19th and early 20th centuries, as African Americans demanded more fashion options.
 They used creams and lotions, combined with hot irons, to straighten their hair.

 The Black hair care industry was initially dominated by White-owned businesses.
 In the late 19th century, African-American entrepreneurs such as Annie Turnbo Malone, Madam C. J. Walker, Madam Gold S.M.
 Young, Sara Spencer Washington and Garrett Augustus Morgan revolutionized hair care by inventing and marketing chemical (and heat-based) applications to alter the natural tightly curled texture.
 They rapidly became successful and dominated the Black hair care market.
 In 1898, Anthony Overton founded a hair care company that offered saponified coconut shampoo and AIDA hair pomade.
 Men began using pomades, among other products, to achieve the standard aesthetic look.

 During the 1930s, conking (vividly described in The Autobiography of Malcolm X) became an innovative method in the U.S. for Black men to straighten their kinky hair.
 Women at that time tended either to wear wigs, or to hot-comb their hair (rather than conk it) in order to temporarily mimic a straight style without permanently altering the natural curl pattern.
 Popular until the 1960s, the conk hair style was achieved through the application of a painful lye, egg and potato mixture that was toxic and immediately burned the scalp.